gem-pasteur/PanACoTA/README.md

 - Script `prokka_array.sh`
 - Output: In the `Database` folder, for each genome, a subfolder `<genome_original_name>-prokka11Res` with prokka output files (see https://github.com/tseemann/prokka#output-files).

+Prokka annotates each gene with 'PROKKA_xxxxx' with 'xxxxx' a unique ID for the gene in the whole genome (even if several contigs).
+This is the case for all CDS, tRNA, tmRNA, rRNA...
+But, for repeat_regions (CRISPR), there is no locus tag.
+The only information given in `.tbl`file is: rpt_family CRISPR and score (number of repetitions).
+In the `.ffn` file, gene headers are 'PROKKA_xxxxx + annotation' for CDS, tRNA etc., or only the 'contig header' for CRISPR regions (hence, if several CRISPR regions, several genes with the same header).
+If `--locustag` is given to prokka command, then PROKKA is replaced by the given locus tag in the gene IDs.
+But CRISPR regions are still named with the contig ID.

 To check that Prokka ran well on all genomes: `check_prokka_run.sh` (called from `prokka_array.sh`).
 If problems occur, they are added to the error output file, called `err-<LSTINFO_file>-<current_date>.err`.